Minnema Carries Gay Rights Flag for Group Harassing Dixon Businesses

 The council also gave initial approval of permanently waiving business license fees for business operated by minors, such as lemonade stands and similar enterprises.

 On the issue of Marijuana businesses, the council passed an ordinance with additional restrictions on a 3-2 vote.
 Voting Yes were councilmembers Devon Minnema and Ted Hickman, plus Mayor Thom Bogue. the No votes were from Councilman Steve Bird and Scott Pederson.
+This means that, for now, marijuana businesses can legally operate.
+Everyone knows how popular both medical and recreational marijuana are, so it wouldn’t be surprising to see more and more people contacting a cannabis consultant in order to create a successful marijuana business while they have the chance.

 The council also voted 3-2 to place a proposed 1/2 cent local sales tax on the November ballot.
 Mayor Bogue, Bird and Hickman voted yes.
 Pederson and Minnema voted No. During the discussions the idea of raising the rate to a full cent was proposed – but dropped as unlikely to win voter approval.